nashville-software-school/server-side-python-curriculum/orientation/FND_11_INHERIT_COMPOSE_AGGREGATE.md

 ```

-In this last example, the Customer you created would not cease to exist should the Bank in which it had an account went bankrupt and closed.
+In this last example, the Customer you created would not cease to exist should the Bank in which it had an account go bankrupt and close.